dy5topian/nerv/README.md

 +  redis works like a broker that stores tmp data of the tasks distrebuted to agents
 + celery is needed to create and distribute task to agents , each agent is a subprocess of a tool , once the scan is done by the tool it reports back reports back to redis  ,and redis notifies celery which in it's tourn stores the data in a local databases fo future consultation
 + for that database storage , each scan has the following fields:
-    - scan_id INTEGER PRIMARY KEY AUTOINCREMENT, # each submitted scan has to have a uniq ID
+    - <s>scan_id INTEGER PRIMARY KEY AUTOINCREMENT, # each submitted scan has to have a uniq ID</s>
+    - task id is the new priamry key
      - task_id TEXT, task Id , # this is a subtask for each scan there's multiple tools running , thus each one has to have it's own id
     - target TEXT, # the domain or the ip
     - tool TEXT, # the tool aka the agent
     - status TEXT, # the scan status (pending, complete, ongoing..)
     -  results TEXT (the output of the agent/tool)
++ added utils and orchestrator as well which are handy

 ### to fix?